Quadratic differentials as stability conditions: collapsing subsurfaces: Preliminaries on categories and the stability manifold

-the \emph{derived category}, the \emph{perfect derived category}, and the \emph{perfectly valued derived category} of~$\calA$, respectively.
-The latter consists of objects $N$ in $\calD(\calA)$ such that $\Hom_{\calD(\calA)}(P,N[i])$ has finite dimension for any $P\in\per(\calA)$ and for any $i$. \end{definition} The perfect category $\per\Gamma$ is generated by the indecomposables projective dg modules $P_i=e_i\Gamma$, $i=1,\dots, n$.
+Let $\calA$ be a dg algebra with derived category $\D(\calA)$.
+Denote by $\per(\calA)$ and $\pvd(\calA)$ the \emph{perfect derived category} and the \emph{perfectly valued derived category} of~$\calA$, respectively.
+The perfect category $\per\Gamma$ is generated by the indecomposables projective dg modules $P_i=e_i\Gamma$, $i=1,\ldots,n$.
 The perfectly valued derived category $\pvd(\Gamma)$ coincides with the subcategory of $\D(\Gamma)$ consisting on dg modules of total finite-dimensional homology.